 Knowlton has served on the Horatio Alger Board of Directors for a number of years, most recently as chairman.
 “My interest and commitment to Horatio Alger has intensified,” he says.
 “Education needs have reached new dimensions.
 One of the most satisfying accomplishments with the Association has been the dramatic increase in the number and amount of scholarships we award.”
 When advising youth, Knowlton says, “Establish work and social habits that form a strong value system within.
 Later, that foundation will provide a sound basis for the thousands of decisions and choices you have to make along the way.
 Always remember, it’s the little things you do that make up who you are as a person.
 Leaders should be measured by how well they serve their people, both in the workplace as well as in the community.”

 2-TIME OLYMPIC GOLD MEDAL WINNER

 In 1955, Haldorson led CU to a conference championship and a third place finish in the NCAA tournament.
-Along the way he led the Big Seven Conference in scoring with 23.9 points a game and set a CU record that still stands today with 346 rebounds for the year.
+Along the way he led the Big Seven Conference in scoring with 23.9 points a game and set a CU season record of 346 rebounds that wasn’t broken until 2012.

 Haldorson was offered a contract from the St. Louis Hawks when he graduated college.
 He did continue playing though, and led the Phillips 66 team to a National Industrial Basketball League title.